Doing an internship because you have to is hardly the right motivation.

 That’s certainly our goal.
 We’re proud to be able to offer employment to the vast majority of our interns.

-Spiegel Sohmer’s policy is to offer competitive salaries to students, interns and lawyers.
+Spiegel Sohmer’s policy is to offer competitive salaries to students, stagiaires and lawyers.
 However, we hope that salary is not the only criteria used to select a firm for your internship and future career.
-In 2016, our annual compensation was $50,000 for students and $60,000 for interns.
-These salaries are reviewed annually to reflect evolution in the market.
-We also pay our future interns’ Bar school tuition.
+In 2017, our annual compensation was $50,000 for students and $60,000 for stagiaires.
+These salaries are reviewed annually to reflect changes in the market.
+We also pay our future stagiaires' Bar school tuition.

-Our starting salary is $80,000 with some variation.
+Our starting salary is $82,000 but this amount may vary from case to case.
 It takes into account a target of 1,600 billable hours per year, which is more than reasonable (compare and you’ll see!).
 At Spiegel Sohmer, this is an objective that most lawyers achieve, but not all.
 And unlike other firms, we have no “official” target which we then disregard completely in favour of a much higher number.
 Lawyers who choose to work a substantial number of hours more than this target will see their remuneration adjusted proportionately.
 In short, taking workload into account, our salaries are at the high end of the scale.
 For example, if you work the 2,000 hours required by many larger firms, you will be paid $100,000 (2,000/1,600 x $80,000).
 There’s more!
 Lawyers who demonstrate ability in client development will be rewarded.
 Lawyers can earn, over and above their base salary, 15% of fees billed to their clients.
 We also offer group insurance that covers most dental and medical needs.
 Lawyers receive 4 weeks paid vacation annually.
 Finally, the firm assumes all expenses for ongoing professional development.

 Salary increases are done on an annual basis.
-They take into account each lawyer’s individual performance and the evolution of their capabilities.
-There is no pre-established salary according to the number of years before the Bar.
-We also take into account market realities to maintain our competitive price advantage.
+They take into consideration each lawyer’s individual performance and the evolution of their skills.
+There is no pre-established salary according to the number of practice.
+We also consider market realities to maintain our competitive price advantage.

 There is no mathematical formula.
 At Spiegel Sohmer, lawyers become shareholders based on three criteria (not exhaustive): specific knowledge of an area of law, efficiency and productivity, and volume of business generated.